 - (m) Foreign currency translation: Navios Partners' functional and reporting currency is the U.S. Dollar.
 Navios Partners engages in worldwide commerce with a variety of entities.
 Although, its operations may expose it to certain levels of foreign currency risk, its transactions are predominantly U.S. dollar denominated.
 Additionally, Navios Partners' wholly-owned vessel subsidiaries transacted a nominal amount of their operations in Euros; however, all of the subsidiaries' primary cash flows are U.S. dollar denominated.
 Transactions in currencies other than the functional currency are translated at the exchange rate in effect at the date of each transaction.
 Differences in exchange rates during the period between the date a transaction denominated in a foreign currency is consummated and the date on which it is either settled or translated, are recognized in the statement of operations.
-The foreign currency exchange (losses)/gains recognized in the accompanying consolidated statements of income, in other income or expense, for each of the years ended December 31, 2012, 2011 and 2010 were \$(1), \$(4) and \$22, respectively. - (n) Provisions: Navios Partners, in the ordinary course of its business, is subject to various claims, suits and complaints.
+The foreign currency exchange (losses)/gains recognized in the accompanying consolidated statements of income, in other income or expense, for each of the years ended December 31, 2013, 2012 and 2011 were \$(13), \$(1) and \$(4), respectively. - (n) Provisions: Navios Partners, in the ordinary course of its business, is subject to various claims, suits and complaints.
 Management, in consultation with internal and external advisors, will provide for a contingent loss in the financial statements if the contingency had been incurred and the likelihood of loss is deemed to be probable at the date of the financial statements and the amount of the loss can be reasonably estimated.
 In accordance with the accounting for contingencies, if Navios Partners has determined that the reasonable estimate of the loss is a range and there is no best estimate within the range, Navios Partners will accrue the lower amount of the range.
 Navios Partners, through the management agreement, participates in Protection and Indemnity (P&I) insurance coverage plans provided by mutual insurance societies known as P&I clubs.
-Under the terms of these plans, participants may be required to pay additional premiums to fund operating deficits incurred by the clubs ("deferred calls").
-Obligations for deferred calls are accrued annually based on information provided by the clubs regarding supplementary calls.
+Under the terms of these plans, participants may be required to pay additional premiums to fund operating deficits incurred by the clubs ("additional calls").
+Obligations for additional calls are accrued annually based on announcements made by the board of Directors of each Club at the end of each policy year pertaining to collection of any additional calls for the 'closed' policy years.
 Services such as the ones described above are provided by the Manager under the management agreement and included as part of the daily fee of \$4.55 for each Panamax vessel, \$5.65 for each Capesize vessel and \$4.65 for each Ultra-Handymax vessel through December 31, 2013. - (o) Segment Reporting: Navios Partners reports financial information and evaluates its operations by charter revenues and not by the length of ship employment for its customers.
 Navios Partners does not use discrete financial information to evaluate operating results for each type of charter.
 Management does not identify expenses, profitability or other financial information by charter type.
 As a result, management reviews operating results solely by revenue per day and operating results of the fleet and thus Navios Partners has determined that it operates under one reportable segment.